HorizonRobotics/alf/docs/tutorial/understanding_ALF_via_the_minimal_working_example.rst

 Compared to passing a huge config dictionary from the main function to other places in the code, this makes the code less cluttered.
 However, one side effect is that the configuration takes place *globally*.
-That is, if there are multiple places that create ``NormalProjectionNetwork``, they will share the same configured values.
+That is, if there are multiple places that create :class:`.NormalProjectionNetwork`, they will share the same configured values.

 There are two ways of overwriting the globally configured values.
 One is to